About and Volunteer with us

 Recycle 4 Sight Australia has collected thousands of pairs of used spectacles, sunglasses, new frames and other equipment.
 The program distributes regraded spectacles overseas for distribution to poor people in need at no expense or obligation on the recipient.

-The blending of our technology based beginnings and David’s vision to find creative ways to help the disabled, disadvantaged and those in need after natural disasters, has created a unique, environmentally friendly and cost effective group of community support programs.
-To date, 160 shipping containers of aid relief as reached those in need.
+The blending of our technology based beginnings and David’s vision to find creative ways to help the disabled, disadvantaged and those in need after natural disasters, has created a unique, environmentally friendly.
+To date, 190 shipping containers of aid relief as reached those in need.

 At present, we are proud to be involved with the following programs: